 The Half Bathroom

 Thanks for following along on the journey of our basement remodel.
-The total cost of our remodel was about $30,000, half of which consisted of waterproofing and mold removal.
-Since the basement had previously been refinished and was already framed out with electric, the largest cost otherwise was purchasing and installing flooring and baseboards.
-The timing could not have worked out better as we had our flooring installed the week before the pandemic hit full force in mid-March.
-Tying up the loose ends such as painting, replacing outlets, and updating doors kept me busy when we weren’t leaving the house much.
+Our basement remodel cost was about $30,000, half of which consisted of waterproofing and mold removal.
+Since the basement had previously been refinished and was already constructed with electricity, the largest cost was purchasing and installing flooring and baseboards.
+The timing could not have worked out better as our flooring was installed the week before the pandemic hit full force in mid-March.
+Tying up loose ends, such as painting, replacing outlets, and updating doors, kept me busy when we weren’t leaving the house much.
 Now the question is, what project will we tackle next?

 Wow these look great!
 I love what you guys chose for the flooring.